 and Queensland Brain Institute.
 Unravelling the molecular mechanisms that underpin the beneficial effects of repopulating microglia on neuronal survival and cognition following brain injury

-Associate Professor Chen Davidovich
+A/Prof. Chen Davidovich

 Monash University, Cancer Program.
 Context-specific regulation of the histone methyltransferase polycomb repressive complex 2 (PRC2)